 Riddle: When you look for it, you won’t find it, but when you forget it and go beyond yourself, it will come to you.
 What is it?
 Answer: Happiness: for happiness is not an objective, it is a reward.

 To write about happiness is boring.
 Instead, it seems it is often sadness that is paired with beauty.
 Perhaps it is the pain of unrequited love, or the suffering over the loss of a loved one that gives pathos a sense of the sublime.
-As the English poet Percy Bysshe Shelley observes, “Our sweetest songs are those that tell of our saddest thoughts.” /1/ Nonetheless, at the risk of sounding boring, I would like to share a bird’s eye-view of what it means to lead a happy life.
+As the English poet Percy Bysshe Shelley observes, “Our sweetest songs are those that tell of our saddest thoughts.” /1/ Nonetheless, at the risk of sounding boring, I would like to share a bird’s eye-view of what it means to lead a happy life, at least to me.

 “Happiness” is an elusive word.
 Unlike joy where our whole world becomes luminous and our being bathed with rapture, happiness is quieter, but also more enduring.
 That is because the essence of happiness is not feeling.
 All feelings are transitory.
 Instead, happiness is a state of mind, a lasting set of attitudes that enables us to choose how to live, and to adapt to any challenges that life may throw at us.

 It is said that Nelson Mandela was a happy man in spite of the fact that he spent nearly 30 years in a tiny prison cell.
 He was nurtured by an attitude that he had a task—to end apartheid in South Africa.
 Likewise, condemned to push a boulder up the mountain only to see it roll back down again, Sisyphus of Greek mythology was happy, or so argued the French writer and philosopher Albert Camus, because he had accepted the absurdity of his task./2/ By the same token, a factory assembly-line worker doing seemingly repetitive tasks day after day could also be happy knowing he is putting food on the table for his family.